-Communicate with your financial aid office about your break and how time off will affect your student loans.
+Communicate with your financial aid office about your planned time off, and how this time off will affect your student loans.
 Different loans may receive different treatment.
 It is best to ask a financial aid professional before you leave school about deferment options that might be available to you.
 You can track the status of your federal student loans by visiting the website of the National Student Loan Data System or checking your credit report for privately held student loans you may owe.
 If you do have to repay your loans during your break, ask your lender about repayment plans.
 You may qualify for partial financial-hardship repayment plans such as the income-based repayment or pay-as-you-earn plan and have a monthly repayment amount as low as $0.

 - Goodshoot/Goodshoot/Getty Images